 Welcome to The Blond Travels, where you will find the most useful and practical information about living abroad, working remotely and traveling independently.

 My name is Joanna and I was raised in a coastal town in northern Poland before moving to London.
-I lived and worked in Great Britain for over ten years and finally became a British citizen in 2012.
+I lived and worked in the UK for over ten years and finally became a British citizen in 2012.

 A short vacation in Thailand sparked my interest in Southeast Asia and made me want to travel more so I made plans to get time off from work and make my dream come true.
 After long discussions with my ex-husband, my family and my boss, it was finally time to embark on a new journey.

 I and my sister packed our bags and got ready for the first, big vacation of my life: A three month long tour around Southeast Asia.
 We visited Burma, Laos, Vietnam and – again – Thailand, the country where I got bitten by the travel bug in the first place.

 When I came back to Great Britain, my husband told me that he wanted to end our marriage.
 I was devastated at first but soon realized that this opened up a whole new world for me.
 During my last trip, I met multiple people who were teaching English in Southeast Asia and now – with nothing keeping me in London anymore – I was ready for something new and exciting.
 I had some savings in my bank account and knew they would last me for a while in Thailand so I decided to quit my job in London and try to become a teacher in Thailand instead.

 I stayed in Chiang Mai for a couple of years.
 When I finally started teaching online and opened my own school OK English, there was nothing to stop me.
 I moved to Vietnam, went back to Poland, lived for a few months in Germany and now I’m residing in Portugal, in sunny Lisbon.
 I am not planning my long distance future.
 I like things to unfold themselves before me.